mbarberry/set-env/README.md

 - samBuild
 - samDeploy

+# Options:

+--config-file can be provided as a relative path.
+The default is ./config.js

 ## Config

-- Config file should be called config.js and located at the project root.

 - It's default export should be an object with the keys: dev, stage and prod.

 - Each of the values should also be objects with the keys: awsRegion, awsProfile, ecrRepo, ecrId.

-- Samconfig.toml should also be located in the project root and have the table headers: dev, stage, and prod.
+- Samconfig.toml be located at the root of the directory where the command is run and have the table headers: dev, stage, and prod.

-- The build ids should be located in parameter overrides and have the key BuildId.
+- Build ids should be located in parameter overrides and have the key "BuildId".

 - Commands should be run with the CONFIG_ENV environment variable set to dev, stage, or prod.